wuhao5688/RNN-TrajModel/README.md

 You can get your own road network file from OpenStreetMap by selecting the rectangle area and export the file by, say, `Overpass API` (the first choice in the web page).
 Then you will be prompted to download a data named `map` which is actually an XML-formatted file.
 By executing `OSMGen.cs` (you may have to maually set the file path in the code) on the raw map file, the `nodeOSM.txt` and `edgeOSM.txt` will be automatically extracted.
-The format of these two file are shown as follows.
+The format of these two files are shown as follows.

 #### nodeOSM.txt
 Format: `[NodeID]`\t`[latitude]`\t`[longitude]`